Richard-Gabriel Rummonds

 - By entering the contest, the author confirms that the work is their own.

 - The judge and first readers do not screen submissions with a preference for any style or type of poetry.
-Please remember that a 9 x 6-inch book publication restricts the format of the poems, so lines regularly longer than four inches, concrete poems, experimental formats or graphics may regrettably disqualify a manuscript for purely technical reasons.
+Please remember that a 9 x 6-inch book publication restricts the format of the poems, so lines regularly longer than four inches, concrete poems, or experimental formats may regrettably disqualify a manuscript for purely technical reasons.

 - The Richard-Gabriel Rummonds Poetry Prize is administered in accordance with the Code of Ethics developed by the Community of Literary Magazines and Presses (CLMP).
 The judge and first readers will use an anonymous review process to select the winning manuscript.